 Big Santa Anita Canyon, part of the Angeles National Forest, boasts over 40 miles of trails, including the Gabrielino trail and those to Devore, Mount Wilson, and more.
 The canyon has a long history harkening back to the “Great Hiking Era” of the 1890s and early 1900s.
 There are cabins for rent at Sturtevant Camp, complete with running water and flush toilets if one desires a more glamorous outdoors experience.
 Hoegees Campground and Spruce Grove Campground are within the canyon and are the two sites where we camped out.

 The Crew ventured out on Friday late afternoon after school let out and hit the Upper Winter Creek trail to Hoegees Campground.
 I stayed behind as I had an educational foundation event that evening and set out before sunrise early Saturday morning.
 The boys (who hiked with me to “drop me off”) and I took the Lower Winter Creek Trail down to get to Hoegees Campground.
-Turns out the Crew was the wiser, as the water was higher than usual thanks to the heavy rains earlier in the week, and there were several stream crossings.
+Turns out the Crew was the wiser in taking the Upper Winter Creek with fewer stream crossings, as the water was higher than usual thanks to the heavy rains earlier in the week.
 True to typical clumsy form, I slipped on the first rock on the first stream crossing.
-Without the assistance of trekking poles, and unused to the added weight of a pack, this isn’t too much of a surprise.
-Fortunately, I didn’t go all the way in, and was wet only ankle-deep, but on a longer trek, wet boots are more than an inconvenience.
+Without the assistance of trekking poles, and unused to the added weight of a full pack, this isn’t too much of a surprise.
+Fortunately, I didn’t go all the way in and was wet only ankle-deep, but on a longer trek, wet boots are more than an inconvenience.
 The rest of the hike to Hoegees consisted of my getting used to the weight and awkwardness of the pack, which belonged to Jacob, and some encouragement from the boys.
 We made it to the camp 2.5 miles in in just under an hour.
-Not bad for a first timer, wet boots and all.
+Not bad for a first-timer, wet boots and all.

 When we arrived, the campers were awake but not yet up, and our arrival signaled breakfast time.
-After shooting the breeze for a bit, the boys left and continued Hoegees Loop.
+After shooting the breeze for a bit, the boys left and continued Hoegees Loop back to the parking lot.
 I took off my wet boots and socks in an attempt to dry, and I knew enough that if I were to overpack anything, socks are the one thing to overpack.
 Dry socks and hot chocolate helped to warm up in the 40-degree temps.
 After about an hour’s rest for me, and breakfast for the campers, we packed back up and hit the trail again, this time heading to Spruce Grove, with a 0.1-mile detour to Mt.
 Zion.

 The short detour was a worthwhile one.
 Mt.
 Zion offered views of Mount Wilson, the peak in the San Gabriel Mountains, recognized by the Mount Wilson Observatory and the many radio and television towers that broadcast to the Greater Los Angeles area.
 To the south, you could see the San Gabriel Valley and Los Angeles Basin in the distance.
 Saturday’s view of the valley was partially obstructed by cloud formation, but that in itself was a fascinating sight.